kaltura/kaltura-player-android/StarterGuide.md

 <p>
-<h2 style="text-align:center" >Kaltura Player Design Checklist</h2>
+<h2 style="text-align:center" >Started Guide / Design Checklist</h2>
 </p>

-Before delving into setting up player in your app or if you are currently using our player; we want you to please go through this simple doc where we have explained the key features of player and will talk about critical points to take an account.
-We tried explaining this based on our prior experience with customers.
+Before delving into setting up player in your app or if you are currently using our player; we want you to go through this simple doc where we have explained the key features of player and will talk about critical points to take an account.

 [Kaltura-Player](https://kaltura.github.io/playkit/guide/android/migration/KalturaPlayer.html) - If you are using Kaltura backend then you might want to check
 [OTT Backend Customer Sample Code](https://github.com/kaltura/kaltura-player-android-samples/tree/develop/OTTSamples) OR